European tech tree review / World of Warships guides / WoWSBy Denis Marasan ☆ 24/Mar/2020

 Premium European Destroyers: tier VII Błyskawica is a Polish Destroyer for doubloons or coal.
 Very similar to Soviet gunnery destroyers.
 When she was first presented in 2015, she was great.
 But because of power creep she doesn’t look so good nowadays.

 Since tier IX Friesland was introduced in 2019 several months before the European Destroyers tech tree line, she’s also very different.
-She has no torpedoes and Repair Party, but has Smoke Generator and Hydroacoustic Search.
-Friesland is intended for attacking enemy capital ships from smokes and setting them on fire by her rapid-firing guns with a curved trajectory.
-She’s available in World of Warships for 1 million Free XP.
+Friesland has no torpedoes and Repair Party, but has Smoke Generator and Hydroacoustic Search.
+She is intended for attacking enemy capital ships from smokes and setting them on fire by her rapid-firing guns with a curved trajectory.
+Friesland’s available in World of Warships for 1 million Free XP.

 A few words on Viribus Unitis

 For now Europeans have only one Battleship, i.e. tier V Viribus Unitis.
 This Austro-Hungarian Battleship could be perfectly OK, if it were not for her AA-defence.
 Considering you will face one or two Aircraft Carriers every time you join the battle, your play on Viribus Unitis may be a real nightmare every time the enemy Carrier decides to beat the $h!t out of your Battleship.

 Another problem is that her top speed is only 20.5 knots, much as mid-tier USN Battleships.